Plan

 Just be sure to start chatting about your camping adventure as early as possible so that your group understands budget expectations.

-5. Look out for Free Activities
+5. Look Out for Free Activities

 The great thing about Mother Nature is that she’s full of all kinds of free activities, no matter where you are.
 Hiking, biking, swimming, climbing, stargazing, games and stories around the campfire — these memorable activities are all things that cost (next to) nothing but will bring you so much joy and fulfillment.